OspreyProject/Osprey/.github/PRIVACY.md

 When a URL does reach a provider, the data sent depends on the provider type:

 - **DNS-based providers** receive only the hostname (never the full URL or path)
-- **API-based providers** receive the full URL
+- **API-based providers** receive the full URL with query parameters stripped
 - **Local threat intelligence lists** are checked entirely in-memory on the proxy server with no external calls per request

-Query parameters are stripped from URLs before they are sent to providers, removing an additional source of potentially sensitive information.

 ## Your IP Address